 Francis also charged bishops with determining specific times and locations where the Latin Mass can be celebrated and prohibited the designation of new parishes exclusively dedicated to the Old Rite liturgy.

-Rey, who was appointed to Fréjus-Tolone by Pope John Paul II in May 2000, has frequently been hailed as a leading figure in the so-called New Evangelization due to the number of vocations his diocese yields each year, and he is a known advocate of the Traditional Latin Mass.
+Rey, who was appointed to Fréjus-Toulon by Pope John Paul II in May 2000, has frequently been hailed as a leading figure in the so-called New Evangelization due to the number of vocations his diocese yields each year, and he is a known advocate of the Traditional Latin Mass.

 This year, four priests and six deacons were set to be ordained June 29, and last year, according to French publication La Vie, the diocese ordained 10 priests and eight deacons.

-According to French newspaper La Croix, only 126 priests were ordained throughout France in 2020, with more than 60 percent of the country’s dioceses having no ordinations at all, making Fréjus-Tolone’s situation stand out.
+According to French newspaper La Croix, only 126 priests were ordained throughout France in 2020, with more than 60 percent of the country’s dioceses having no ordinations at all, making Fréjus-Toulon’s situation stand out.

 The diocesan seminary of the Immaculate Conception in La Castille, where the young men who were to be ordained at the end of the month are studying, is the third largest in France in terms of numbers and is celebrating its centenary anniversary this year.